DigitalGeographyLab/tweetsearcher/README.md

 # Known issues
 This tool is in very early stages of development and issues can arise if downloading very small datasets.
 Use the bulk option for small datasets.

-This tool has been tested on Linux (specifically Ubuntu 18.04 and Manjaro 21.0.3).
-It should also work on MacOS & Windows.
-FreeBSD users might be out of luck.
+This tool has been tested on Linux (specifically Ubuntu 18.04, 20.04 and Manjaro 21.0.3).
+Confirmed to work on MacOS Catalina+ and Windows 10, FreeBSD should work too.

-Please report further issues and/or submit pull requests.
+Please report further issues and/or submit pull requests with fixes.

 ## Referencing